 Eventually though, the attraction wears out and the BPD grows cold, leaves you, possibly cheatson you ‘out of the blue’ or just drops you completely and won’t return your calls or texts.

-BPD’s have extreme abandonment issues (as do codependents) and are awfully afraid of losing you despite your unattractive neediness.
+BPD’s have extreme fears of abandonment issues (as do codependents) and are awfully afraid of losing you despite your unattractive neediness.
 Dating a BPD requires many strong factors such as respect, boundaries, knowledge, firmness and much more.
 The truth is that most people aren’t educated enough to handle these relationships.

 So even if you learn how to cover up your neediness, eventually your codependent side will be exposed just like the true character of a BPD – one that has complete lack of emotional control, instability, fear and more.